wesleywerner/shape-shift-escape-sludge/source/README.md

-# LD33 You are the monster
+# LD33 You are the monster - Functional Specification

 You are a changeling monster locked up in a lab. you must escape!